 Our expectations :

 A dedication to a positive and respectful working environment is crucial.
 We like our RAs to be highly enthusiastic individuals that understand the importance of our work, and that are willing to complete the job meticulously and with dedication.
 We need our assistants to pull their weight and be ready to pitch in and carry more if another team member is unable to.
-Successful applicants will be flexible individuals that can focus on a variety of tasks (nightly patrols, in-water water work, data collection, handling animals, handling equipment, data entry, equipment maintenance, helping clean our workspace, etc.).
+Successful applicants will be flexible individuals that can focus on a variety of tasks (nightly patrols, data collection, handling animals, handling equipment, data entry, equipment maintenance, helping clean our workspace, etc.).

 Precautions should be taken to avoid diseases by consulting an MD specialized in travel to tropical countries and following his instructions before arriving in the project: e.g. ensure that you have the proper vaccinations, mosquito repellent, field first aid kit, which are the responsibility of the successful applicant.